smurfix/devrun/doc/config.rst

 Informally, there are subdirectories for each type of device, with named subdirectories using a ``type`` to describe the actual instance.
-Thus, a typical (albeit incomplete) data structure for managing an array of chargers for electric cars would be
+Thus, a typical (albeit incomplete) data structure for managing an array of chargers for electric cars would be:

+    config
+        amqp
+            host: localhost
+    devices
         charger
             s1
-                type: EVCC_auto
+                type: abl
                 config
                     meter: m1
                     bus: s123